 One investment strategy is to borrow money and invest it in your M1 portfolio to earn more than the loan interest.
 This is called a margin account.
 In theory, this makes sense; however, there is a risk that can’t be ignored.

 You will still need to maintain the minimum balance in your investment account.
-If you took a loan of $500 with an account balance of $5,000, you will need to maintain a balance of $5,000 or more.
+If you took a loan of $500 with an account balance of $5,000, you would need to maintain a balance of $5,000 or more.
 If you invested the $500 and your investments dropped below $5,000, M1 would initiate a margin call, and you would need to either deposit money into your Invest account or sell securities.

 If you decline to deposit more money or sell some of your securities, M1 will sell securities, and you don’t get to choose which shares are sold.